Test Driven Development (TDD) in application development in Laravel

 Post::paginate(2)

-We know it's from LengthAwarePaginator:
+We know it is of type LengthAwarePaginator:

 $this->assertInstanceOf(LengthAwarePaginator::class,$response->viewData('posts'));